EasyTier/easytier.github.io/en/guide/network/configurations.md

   -c, --config-file <CONFIG_FILE>
           path to the config file, NOTE: if this is set, all other options will be ignored --network-name <NETWORK_NAME>
-          network name to identify this vpn network [default: default] --network-secret <NETWORK_SECRET>
+          network name to identify this virtual network [default: default] --network-secret <NETWORK_SECRET>
-          network secret to verify this node belongs to the vpn network [default: ] -i, --ipv4 <IPV4>
+          network secret to verify this node belongs to the virtual network [default: ] -i, --ipv4 <IPV4>
-          ipv4 address of this vpn node, if empty, this node will only forward packets and no TUN device will be created
+          ipv4 address of this node, if empty, this node will only forward packets and no TUN device will be created
   -d, --dhcp
           automatically determine and set IP address by Easytier, and the